jpascasio1993/task-logger/README.md

 # Task Logger

-Task logging app that can create, update, delete, view task while offline and sync with the Task Logger API once the device is online
+Task logging app that can create, update, delete, view task while offline and sync locally mutated data online through the Task Logger API endpoint once the device is online

 ## Prerequisites

 **Flutter**
-- 3.29.0 on stable channel
+- 3.29.3 on stable channel

 **Dart**
-- 3.7.0
+- 3.7.2

 **Secrets and Keystore**